stackitcloud/stackit-cli/docs/stackit_argus_grafana.md

 ## stackit argus grafana

-Provides functionality for Grafana configuration
+Provides functionality for the Grafana configuration of Argus instances

 ### Synopsis

-Provides functionality for Grafana configuration.
+Provides functionality for the Grafana configuration of Argus instances.

 ```
 stackit argus grafana [flags]